jina-ai/jina/docs/datatype/image/text2image.md

 ```
 ### **CLIPTextEncoder**
 This encoder encodes a text into embeddings using the CLIP model.
-We want an executor that loads the CLIP model and encodes it during the query flow.
+We want an Executor that loads the CLIP model and encodes it during the query Flow.

-Our executor should:
+Our Executor should:
-* support both **GPU** and **CPU**: That's why we will provision the `device` parameter and use it when encoding.
+* Support both **GPU** and **CPU**: That's why we will provision the `device` parameter and use it when encoding.
-* be able to process documents in batches in order to use our resources effectively: To do so, we will use the
+* Be able to process Documents in batches in order to use our resources effectively: To do so, we will use the
 parameter `batch_size`

 ```python